CamIgles/it-cert-notes/google-it/course-1-technical-support.md

 ### Binary ↔ Decimal Conversion

 #### Method: 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1

-Place binary digits under these place values.
-Add the values where the binary digit is 1.

----

 ## Decimal → Binary